FOOD & HOSPITALITY

 Front of house staff welcome guests as they arrive.
 They are usually the first members of staff that a new guest meets and they must give a good impression, acting as ambassadors for a company or organisation.

 Concierges are the central point of contact in that they serve the needs of patrons, providing information and personal services to ensure that patrons have a pleasant experience.

 Quality coordinators are found in a wide range of industries.
 Their goal is to guarantee that proper procedures are followed and that products and services are free from errors.

 Reservations managers are front-line professionals who facilitate the promotion, sales and bookings of a company’s products and services.

 A store manager may also be referred to as a branch manager or retail store manager, and is responsible for overseeing the day-to-day running of a retail store.

 Tour operators organise and accompany groups of holidaymakers on tours to a wide variety of locations.

-Travel consultants assess individual’s and business people’s needs to help them make the best possible travel arrangements, which includes booking flights, hotel rooms and car rentals.
+Travel agents or consultants assess individual’s and business people’s needs to help them make the best possible travel arrangements, which includes booking flights, hotel rooms and car rentals.